Grisons: Geography and climate

 The Grisons is Switzerland's largest and at the same time easternmost canton.
 Its geography, essentially marked by the Alps, is complex and encompasses a wide range of climates and ecosystems.
-It is one of the three large southern Alpine cantons, along with Ticino and Valais, which comprehend regions on the south side of the Alps.
-But contrary to those (and all other cantons), it fully extends on both sides of the great Alpine barrier, from the northern plains at Maienfeld to the southern plains at Roveredo.
+It is one of the three large southern Alpine cantons, along with Ticino and Valais, which include regions on the south side of the Alps.
+But in contrast to those (and all other cantons), it fully extends on both sides of the great Alpine barrier, from the northern plains at Maienfeld to the southern plains at Roveredo.
 However, a large portion of the canton is neither clearly north nor south of the Alps, it is the Engadin (the "garden of the Inn"), a large inner Alpine valley oriented towards eastern Europe.
-Therefore the canton comprehends four of the five drainage basins of the country.
+Therefore there are parts of this canton in four of the five drainage basins of the country.
 The north of the canton is drained by the Rhine (ending in the North Sea), the south by the Po and Adige through several affluents (Mediterranean Sea), and the Engadin by the Danube through the Inn (Black Sea).

 The Grisons lies fully within the Alps, with elevations above sea-level ranging from 260 to 4049 m.
 It is both one of the highest and lowest cantons, and the second-highest when considering mean elevation.
 As a consequence, its topography is extremely rugged and many of the highest settlements in the country (and Europe) are found there, notably in the Upper Engadin.
-The mountains are numerous and largely over 1,000 summits can be found in the canton.
+The mountains are numerous; well over 1,000 summits are in the canton.
 The highest is Piz Bernina, closely followed by numerous peaks in the homonymous range.
 Other prominent mountains are Piz Russein, Piz Kesch, Calanda, Aroser Rothorn and Rheinwaldhorn, see list of mountains of Graubünden for a more exhaustive list.
 The canton includes numerous subranges of the Alps other than the Bernina.
 These are the Albula, the Bregaglia, the Glarus, the Gotthard, the Lepontine, the Livigno, the Plessur, the Oberhalbstein, the Ortler, the Rätikon, the Samnaun, the Sesvenna and the Silvretta ranges.